EngineerBetter/concourse-up/README.md

     | 4xlarge   | db.m4.4xlarge     | db-custom-16-65536 |

 - `--allow-ips value`    Comma separated list of IP addresses or CIDR ranges to allow access to (default: "0.0.0.0/0") [$ALLOW_IPS]

+> Note: `allow-ips` governs what can access Concourse but not what can access the control plane (i.e. the BOSH director).

 - `--github-auth-client-id value`      Client ID for a github OAuth application - Used for Github Auth [$GITHUB_AUTH_CLIENT_ID]
 - `--github-auth-client-secret value`  Client Secret for a github OAuth application - Used for Github Auth [$GITHUB_AUTH_CLIENT_SECRET]
 - `--add-tag key=value` Add a tag to the VMs that form your `concourse-up` deployment.
 Can be used multiple times in a single `deploy` command.